Masters that left us behind! Gone but not forgotten!

 Jorge Abalo suggested I include Joyce her since he knew her before her passing.

-This tribute is to one of the first artist I began to see constantly on deviant art back in 2011 when I first joined to site.
+This tribute is to one of the first artist I began to see constantly on deviant art back in 2011 when I first joined the DA site.
 Helen was one of the first people to follow me when I started tinkering with Mandelbulb 3D.
 What a supportive, kind, caring sweetheart she was!

 She was probably the first artist that I knew on deviantart to pass away.
 It seemed so odd at the time.
 I guess I just never thought about an online friend not being around all of a sudden.
 Her passing really stunned me.